Quicksilver Port Douglas Great Barrier Reef Cruise

 Along the way, you will receive friendly expert advice from the Quicksilver team.

-Once you are on board, complimentary morning tea will be served.
+Once you are on board, enjoy complimentary morning tea.

 Thirdly at 10:30 am, a marine biologist presentation, followed by a snorkelling and scuba diving briefing.

 This tour is an excellent option for everyone, including families and non-swimmers.
 A range of activities is available for all levels of ability.
-With so much to do, the Quicksilver Port Douglas Great Barrier Reef tour has something for everyone.
+The Quicksilver Port Douglas Great Barrier Reef tour has something for everyone with so much to do.

 Ultimate Comfort On The Reef